ParadoxSpiral/axon/README.md

 - `q` closes the current details pane

 # Windows
-Termion currently does not support windows, but might in the future ([#103](https://github.com/ticki/termion/issues/103)) (I really don't care about Windows, and dislike you for using it).
+Termion currently does not support windows, but might in the future ([#103](https://github.com/ticki/termion/issues/103)).